polypheny/Polypheny-Control/README.md

 ```

 #### Headless

-Polypheny Control can be started in healess mode by specifying the parameter `control`:
+Polypheny Control can be started in headless mode by specifying the parameter `control`:

 ```
 java -jar polypheny-control.jar control